Send this page to a friend!

 Suggested Uses

-Ingredients of the Highest Quality
+Essential Oils of the Highest Quality

 All of the essential oils used in the W&H products are extracted from plants that are certified organic, grown organically, ethically wild-crafted (or pesticide free), and they are certified by the British Oil Association to meet all of the criteria established by the Organic Trade Association.